rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-wallets.md

 **Cons**:
 - Users from other wallets need to move funds to the supported wallets to use this functionality.
 - Unless the wallet charges specific fees, there is no clear business model for a wallet to integrate this feature.
-- Same cons as the native RSK PowPeg method.
+- Same cons as the native Rootstock PowPeg method.

 #### How to Get RBTC with defiant wallet